 Work, work, work.

 If your kids are too young to work outside the house, then pay them to do some jobs at home.
 This will enforce the idea of how money is earned.

 Comparison shop together.

 In need of a new dishwasher, washing machine, dining room set, or other “major” purchase?
 Make your kids part of the process!
-Let them know what you’re looking for, talk through the importance of shopping around and ask them to help
+Let them know what you’re looking for, talk through the importance of shopping around and ask them to help you search.

 Save at School

 Our Save at School program helps elementary school students learn the habit of thrift by making modest – but regular – deposits during our on-site “bank days.”
 We also match each initial $5 opening deposit.
 Email email@example.com to inquire about launching a Save at School program in your area.